 It was right after our refrigerator arrived that I found out.
 Our kitchen was otherwise complete, but it had been on backorder for quite some time and the old one was like a ninety year-old face on a twenty one year-old hard-body.
 The timing of the delivery was actually like a divine intervention for the horrible news about to unfold for our family, and I was right in the middle of it.

 I sat at the counter in our now-complete kitchen, gazing at the specks of clear and deep blue diamond-like clusters that glowed against the black background of the granite.
 My favorite piece had a translucent pacific blue section that we placed in the most prominent spot, the island.
 The island was usually where everything happened.
-We cooked together, packed lunches, ate there sometimes, it was where the girls did homework, but this time I just sat and stared.
+We cooked together, packed lunches, ate there sometimes, and it was where the kids did homework, but this time I just sat and stared.

 My notes were in front of me and I was supposed to be planning my HIIT class, High Intensity Interval Training, that I’d be substitute teaching later that day.
 I looked over several of my past regular classes and recognized less than half of the exercises by name.
 “What the fuck is wrong with me?”
 It was so weird and I couldn’t shake it!